MicrosoftDocs/memdocs/memdocs/intune/protect/includes/security-config-mgt-prerequisites.md

 ## Co-existence with Microsoft Endpoint Configuration Manager

 When using Configuration Manager, the best path for management of security policy is using the [Configuration Manager tenant attach](/mem/configmgr/tenant-attach/endpoint-security-get-started).
-In some environments it may be desired to use Security Management for Microsoft Defender for Cloud.
-When using Security Management for Microsoft Defender for Cloud with Configuration Manager, endpoint security policy should be isolated to a single control plane.
+In some environments it may be desired to use Security Management for Microsoft Defender for Endpoint.
+When using Security Management for Microsoft Defender for Endpoint with Configuration Manager, endpoint security policy should be isolated to a single control plane.
 Controlling policy through both channels will create the opportunity for conflicts and undesired results.

 ## Create Azure AD Groups